-Quick Responses to Skeptics: by Charlie Campbell Q. What evidence do you have that God exists?"
+Quick Responses to Skeptics: by Charlie Campbell (Director of ABR Apologetics Ministry) Q. What evidence do you have that God exists?"

 CHRISTIAN: I think the universe itself is evidence God exists.
 Think of all the billions of galaxies and stars.
 How did they come to be?
 Philosophers and thinkers down through the ages have narrowed all the explanations into three broad options:

 1. The universe has always been (and if that's the case there's no need for a creator).
 2. The universe created itself (again, no need for God.
 It brought itself into existence).
 3. The universe was created by someone or something outside of itself, i.e., God.

 So, let's consider which is the most reasonable.
 The first option, that the universe is eternal, has been utterly rejected by the scientific community.
 Why?
 Astronomers are pointing to things like the background radiation echo, the motion of the galaxies, the second law of thermodynamics, and other evidences all of which have led them to conclude that the universe had a beginning.
 Option two, that the universe created itself, is philosophically impossible.
 Of course, before the universe existed it would not have been around to do the creating.
 Obviously, a non-existent universe could not have done anything!
 It did not exist.
 We all know that nothing cannot do something.
 Nothing is nothing.
 Nothing cannot see, smell, act, think, let alone create something.
 So option one and two can be thrown out purely on scientific and philosophical grounds.
 Option three, that something or someone outside of the universe created the universe, is the option that both reason and the evidence point to.

 SKEPTIC: I hear what you're saying, but I still have a hard time believing in a God that I cannot see.